CCL77/trackme/README.md

 **frontend**

-- `socket.js`: hooks into the GeoLocation API and transmits coordinates to the backend server
+- `socket.js`: hooks into the GeoLocation API and transmits coordinates to the backend server `updated`
-- `Google Maps API`: displays current positions
+- `Google Maps API`: displays current positions `updated to OSM`

 ## Setup